 “Okay,” she said quietly, sitting down next to her Neopet.
 Hyren felt like he had to make it up to her somehow, but he didn’t quite know how.

-Lunch was sandwiches and fruit.
-Hyren let them eat their fill, reasoning that they had to be close to an exit by this point, and food was always in abundance in Neopia, especially for the resourceful.
+Hyren let them eat their fill of sandwiches and fruit, reasoning that they had to be close to an exit by this point, and food was always in abundance in Neopia, especially for the resourceful.
 And he didn’t want to scare Terra by having them ration their supplies.

 Hyren himself took no food.
 “I can go without eating far longer than you can,” he explained to Terra when she tried to offer him a sandwich.
 “I’ll be fine.”
-He did, however, concede to a small sip of water from her canteen, which she looked pleased about.
+He did concede to a small sip of water from her canteen, which she looked pleased about.

 “Hey, wait for me!”
 Blynn said, stuffing the rest of her sandwich in her mouth.

 Hovering over Terra as she peeked in, Hyren held up the lantern and let it cast its orange glow into the area beyond while Blynn stuck her head between them.
-Dust motes skittered into the dark corners of a small room that was not nearly as lavishly decorated as the great hall.
+Dust motes skittered into the dark corners of a small, nondescript room.
 What made all three of them gasp, however, was not how the room was decorated, but what it held—armour and weapons of every make and function.

-While some pieces were arranged on racks and shelves, others had been scattered around the room in disarray, or tossed carelessly into urns.
-All of them were covered in cobwebs.
-That was a good sign.
-It meant the three were close enough to the surface that they had reached areas where Spyders and other Petpets lived.
+While some cobwebbed pieces were arranged on racks and shelves, others had been scattered around the room in disarray, or tossed carelessly into urns.
+Hyren knew that meant the three were close enough to the surface that they had reached areas where Spyders and other Petpets lived.

 “Looks like we found the armoury,” Terra said.
 “Neat.”

 His two young companions quickly followed him.
 “Look, look!”
 Blynn said with a laugh.
-Hyren glanced over to see her try on an ornate helmet that looked like it was crafted for a Lupe.
+Hyren glanced over to see her try on an ornate helmet crafted for a Lupe.
 “This is awesome!” she said as the ill-fitting headgear fell over her eyes.

 “Who are you this time?”
 Terra asked, inspecting a heavy spear.

 “Corporal Blynn of the 679th Division!” the Zafara said.
 She picked up a long sword from the floor, attempting to draw it out of its scabbard.
 “Onward… nngh… troops!” she ordered while struggling with the hilt.
-“Today, we march for—“ With a loud snap, the hilt came loose in her hand.
-What was left of the blade at the base was mere jagged rust.
+“Today, we march for—“ With a loud snap, the hilt came loose in her hand, leaving mere jagged rust at the base of the blade’s remnants.
 “Blehhh.”
 She made a face and tossed the hilt away.
 “Gross.”

 “What’s that?”
 Terra asked, pointing to the far corner.

 Hyren’s eyes followed her finger to a stack of tall urns matted with Spyderwebs and detritus, looking like they’d been there for even longer than the rest of the cache.
-One of them was cracked down the side, and through a tiny hole shone the unmistakeable glint of untarnished metal.
+Through a crack in the side of one of the urns shone the unmistakeable glint of untarnished metal.

 “What is it, what did you find?”
 Terra asked from behind him.